manibibek/payment-gateways-in-nepal/README.md

 # Payment Gateways and Payment service providers in Nepal

-List of all Payment Gateway including their development and integration resources.
+List of all Payment Gateway and the development and integration resources are mentioned below.

+The goal of this Repository is to help developers find all the necessary information to integrate Payment Gateways of Nepal into their platform.

 ## Contents